ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ### Design Rationale

-Considering the possible variants discussed above, it must always be ensured that the same HASH_INPUT value is used as input for generating the token hash of a given access token, by the AS that has issued the access token and by the registered devices to which the access token pertains (both Client and RS).
+Considering the possible variants discussed above, it must always be ensured that the same HASH_INPUT value is used as input for generating the token hash of a given access token, by the AS that has issued the access token and by the registered devices to which the access token pertains (both client and RS).

-This is achieved by building HASH_INPUT according to the content of the 'access_token' parameter in the AS-to-Client responses, since that is what all among the AS, the Client, and the RS are able to see.
+This is achieved by building HASH_INPUT according to the content of the 'access_token' parameter in the AS-to-Client responses, since that is what all among the AS, the client, and the RS are able to see.

 ## Hash Input on the Client and the AS # {#sec-token-hash-input-c-as}

-The Client and the AS consider the content of the 'access_token' parameter in the AS-to-Client response, where the (tagged) access token is included and provided to the requester Client.
+The client and the AS consider the content of the 'access_token' parameter in the AS-to-Client response, where the (tagged) access token is included and provided to the requester client.

-The following defines how the Client and the AS determine the HASH_INPUT value to use as input for computing the token hash of the conveyed access token, depending on the AS-to-Client response being encoded in CBOR (see {{sec-token-hash-input-c-as-cbor}}) or in JSON (see {{sec-token-hash-input-c-as-json}}).
+The following defines how the client and the AS determine the HASH_INPUT value to use as input for computing the token hash of the conveyed access token, depending on the AS-to-Client response being encoded in CBOR (see {{sec-token-hash-input-c-as-cbor}}) or in JSON (see {{sec-token-hash-input-c-as-json}}).

-Once determined HASH_INPUT, the Client and the AS use it to compute the token hash of the conveyed access token as defined in {{sec-token-hash-output}}.
+Once determined HASH_INPUT, the client and the AS use it to compute the token hash of the conveyed access token as defined in {{sec-token-hash-output}}.

 ### AS-to-Client Response Encoded in CBOR # {#sec-token-hash-input-c-as-cbor}